 Problem~\eqref{problem_2} is intractable due to the non-differentiability of the objective function (caused by the absolute value), and a common approach~\cite{He_2011} is to exploit the fact that, for any $a>0$ and $b\in\mathbb C$,

 As a consequence, upon introducing the auxiliary variables $\{\psi_{k\ell}\}$, Problem~\eqref{problem_2} can be equivalently rewritten as

-This problem is still very complex due to the non-convexity of both the objective function and the constraint set, and an optimal solution is not available, whereby we resort to sub-optimal procedures to solve it.
+This problem is still very complex due to the non-convexity of both the objective function and the constraint set, whereby we resort to sub-optimal procedures to solve it.
 In particular, we tackle it by resorting to the block-coordinate descent method~\cite{Bertsekas_1999}, also known as non-linear Gauss-Seidel method or as alternating minimization: starting from a feasible point, the objective function is minimized with respect to each of the ``block coordinate'' variables, taken in cyclic order while keeping the other ones fixed at their previous values.

 The block-coordinate variables that we consider here are the auxiliary variables $\{\psi_{k\ell}\}_{k,\ell}$, the illuminator signals $\bm s$, and the RIS phases $x_1,\ldots,x_M$.
 The auxiliary variables can be disjointly minimized, and, from~\eqref{trick}, the solution is